 What then are the values that I am basing all of this on?
 Where do those come from?

-In his book Sapiens, Yuval Harari claims that all value systems are simply narratives that are equally valid.
+In his book Sapiens, historian Yuval Harari claims that all value systems are simply narratives that are equally valid.
 He specifically denies the existence of an objective basis for humanism that would support a privileged position for humanity as a species .
 I will try to convince you that this is not so.
 If the power of knowledge is the source of optimism, then its existence alone provides the basis for humanism.

 Knowledge, as I use the term in this book, is the externalized — recorded in a medium — information that allows humans to share insights and art with each other.

-In addition to our brain though, humans also have universal alphabets and the technology for recording and disseminating information encoded in those alphabets (universal in the sense that once you have an alphabet with at least two letters you can in principle write down anything).
+In addition to our brains though, humans also have universal alphabets and the technology for recording and disseminating information encoded in those alphabets (universal in the sense that once you have an alphabet with at least two letters you can in principle write down anything).
 This gives humans the same computational capability as the so-called Turing machine which I introduced earlier in the Universality section of the Digital Technology chapter.
 As Turing showed, that means humanity can compute anything that can be computed in the universe.
 The computational capability of other species is dramatically limited by comparison.
 Because they do not have knowledge they are constrained to the equivalent of finite state machines.

 Progress and knowledge are inherently tied together through critical inquiry.
 We make progress only if we are capable of (over time) identifying some ideas as better than others.
 Some art as more important.
-Critical inquiry is by no means linear.
-New ideas and new art are not always better.
+Critical inquiry is by no means linear, as new ideas and new art are not always better.
 Sometimes we go off in wrong directions in science or fads in art.
-But given enough time a sorting takes place.
-We no longer believe in the geocentric view of our solar system.
+But given enough time, a sorting takes place.
+For instance, we no longer believe in the geocentric view of our solar system.
 And only a small fraction of the art that has ever been created is still considered important today.
 While this process may take decades (and sometimes hundreds of years), critical inquiry is blindingly fast compared to evolution.

 Freedom of speech in this view is not a value in and of itself.
 It is a crucial enabler of critical inquiry.
-But we can also see how limits on free speech — which are part of such regulation — flow from the same value.
+But we can also see how some limits on free speech — which are part of such regulation — flow from the same value.
 If you can use speech to call for violence against individuals or minority groups then you can use speech to suppress critical inquiry.

-Put differently, digital technology massively raises the importance of critical inquiry, the central value of knowledge based Humanism.
+Put differently, digital technology massively raises the importance of critical inquiry, the central value of knowledge based humanism.